 When it comes to breakfast, most of us probably tend to gravitate towards oatmeal in its traditional form.
 But even with traditional porridge, the possibilities are endless!

 - ½ c oatmeal + 1 tbsp peanut butter + 1 small apple + cinnamon

 - ½ c oatmeal + 1 tbsp yogurt + ½ cup frozen blueberries + a drizzle of honey

-- ½ c oatmeal + 1 tbsp chopped almonds + ½ cup sliced banana + dash of vanilla
+- ½ c oatmeal + 1 tbsp chopped almonds or almond butter + ½ cup sliced banana + dash of vanilla

 - ½ c oatmeal + 1 poached egg + ½ c kale + paprika